johnmathews/johnmathews.github.io.old/content/articles/20170525_blockchain-introduction.md

 Summary: Using a scenario that begins with the exchange of apples for oranges, understand the essential concepts and advantages of blockchains.
 Status: Published

-# How to maintain a reliable list across a small network without a central authority
+## Maintain an accurate list of two-party transactions, without a central authority:

 This is part 1 of an introduction to the key features of a generalised blockchain.
 I haven't included references to Bitcoin or any particular digital currencies or blockchain implementations.
 This is because a digital currency is just one application of blockchain technology.